MicrosoftDocs/bot-docs/articles/conversation-designer/conversation-designer-code-recognizer.md

 ---
-title: Code recognizer | Microsoft Docs
+title: Define code recognizer as task trigger | Microsoft Docs
 description: Learn how to use a custom code recognizer as a task trigger.
 author: vkannan
 manager: rstand